eiennohito/rakkyo/README.md

 This is a mixed Scala/Spark and Python/TensorFlow 1.x project.

+**Warning**: code is of research quality and pretty unstructured.
+Beware of dragons, dirty hacks and spaghetti.

 You need to use Python 3.6+.
 Dependencies are Tensofrlow 1.10+ (but not 2.0 series), pyhocon, matplotlib